consilience/xero-api-sdk/README.md

 ## TODO:

 * The file streaming generation functionality has not been worked on.
+  Multipart streams also need to be taken into account, which may require access to a new factory to construct.
 * The generation of asynchrnous requests are disabled at present.
 * Request and response schema objects are not immutable.
   I would like to implmenent that, but work needs to be done learning how